trimstray/multitor/README.md

 - each **TOR**, **http-proxy** and **HAProxy** processes needs a certain number of memory.
 If the number of **TOR** processes is too big, the oldest one will be automatic killed by the system
 - **Polipo** is no longer supported but it is still a very good and light proxy.
 In my opinion the best http-proxy solution is **Privoxy**
+- I think this topic will be usefull for You before using **multitor** - [How to run multiple Tor processes at once with different exit IPs?](https://stackoverflow.com/questions/14321214/how-to-run-multiple-tor-processes-at-once-with-different-exit-ips)

 ### Contributing